nus-cs2103-AY2021S2/ip/docs/README.md

 #### Adding a deadline task: `deadline`
 Deadline command add a deadline task which requires task description, date and time to specify the due date and time of the task.

-Format: `deadline` description /BY date[DD/MM/YY] time [HHMM]

-Note: Do ensure that the time is given in HHMM format with no extra spacing or semicolon

-Deadline command add a deadline task which requires task description, due date and due time of the task.
-Format: `deadline` description /BY date[DD/MM/YY] time [HHMM]`
+Format: `deadline` DESCRIPTION /BY DATE TIME
+* DATE is should be by DD/MM/YY
+* TIME is should be in HHMM

 Examples:
 * `deadline submit proposal /by 03/05/2021 1800`